holaSpirit/holaspirit-docs/api.md

 With this token information you can simply use every GET endpoint of your organization, as described in [Access token usage](#access-token-usage)

-If you need a read-write access, read the next paragraph.
+If you need a read-write access, read the next section.

 Authentication for Read-Write
 --------------